cobrowseio/cobrowse-docs-gitbook/agent-side-integrations/crm-helpdesk-integrations/microsoft-dynamics-365.md

    sessions during customer interactions.

-Note that in order for your users to authenticate into Cobrowse, their email address has to be verified in Dynamics 365.
+Note that in order for your users to authenticate into Cobrowse, their email address has to be verified in Microsoft Dynamics 365.